angiebachetarzi/forecast-use-case/README.md

 }
 ```

-***Deleting a location leads to the removal of the corresponding temeratures' list***
+***Deleting a location DOES NOT REMOVE the corresponding temperatures' list***

 ### Temperature

 ``GET /temerature?slug=<slug>&startDate=<start_date>&endDate=<end_date>``

-returns forecast for a given location between start date and end date
+returns forecast for a given location between start date and end date (if data not available for that time period, returns empty array, if partial data available, returns it)

 *Example response*